RACV Logo

 Day 1: Tokyo

 Konnichiwa!
 Welcome to Japan.
 Whether you’re drawn to anime or manga, skyscrapers or cherry blossoms, sushi or ramen, you’re in the right place.
-Your adventure officially begins with a welcome meeting at 6 pm, where you’ll meet your fellow travellers and local leader.
+Your adventure begins with a welcome meeting at 6 pm, where you’ll meet your fellow travellers and local leader.
 After, maybe get to know your group better with an optional dinner and explore Tokyo’s nightlife.
-Perhaps take a walk down Shinjuku’s Omoide Tokocho or ‘Memory Lane’ – a narrow alley lined with busy restaurants and bar stalls that originated in the 1940s as a black-market quarter.
-Today, it’s one of the best spots to try some of Tokyo’s local street food!
+Consider taking a walk down Shinjuku’s Omoide Yokocho or ‘Memory Lane’ – a narrow alley lined with busy restaurants and bar stalls that originated in the 1940s as a black market.
+Today, it’s one of the best spots to try some of Tokyo’s local street food.

 Day 2: Aomori

-Hop on a bullet train (shinkansen) this morning and head north to Aomori, where you can relax and enjoy the countryside views.
+Hop on a shinkansen (bullet train) this morning and head north to Aomori – sit back and enjoy the views as you zoom past the countryside.
 When you arrive, get your bearings with a leader-led orientation walk and then enjoy a free afternoon.
-Maybe visit the Sannai-Maruyama Archaeological Site, which gives an insight into how prehistoric Japanese people lived, or the Aomori Museum of Art, which features an impressive blend of contemporary art and local heritage exhibitions.
-Seafood lovers might want to check out Aomori Nokkedon – a market where you can sample a variety of local seafood, such as sea urchin and squid, using a fun ticket-based system (simply exchange a ticket for the seafood of your choice).
+Maybe visit the Sannai Maruyama Archaeological Site, which gives an insight into how prehistoric Japanese people lived, or the Aomori Museum of Art, which features an impressive blend of contemporary art and local heritage exhibitions.
+Seafood lovers might want to check out Aomori Nokkedon – a market where you can build your own seafood rice bowl with a variety of local catches, such as sea urchin and squid, using a fun ticket-based system (simply exchange a ticket for the seafood of your choice).

 Hop on a train this morning and head to Hirosaki for the day.
-One of the most famous festivals in Japan is held here every August – the Nebuta Matsuri – featuring large lantern floats of mythological warriors.
-You’ll see some of these floats on display in Tsugaru Neputa Village, before you make your way to Hirosaki Castle.
-Enjoy a tour of the feudal-era three-storey castle and hear more about its role in the annual Hirosaki Cherry Blossom Festival before heading back to Aomari for a free afternoon.
+One of the most famous festivals in Japan is held here every August – the Nebuta Matsuri – featuring large lantern floats depicting warriors and mythical creatures.
+You’ll see some of these floats on display in Tsugaru-han Neputa Village, before you make your way to Hirosaki Park, which provides incredible cherry blossom views every spring.
+Visit Fujita Memorial Garden to see an example of traditional Japanese landscaping afterwards and then head back to Aomari for a free afternoon.

 Day 4: Hakodate

-Today you’ll make your way to Hokkaido Island via bullet train.
+Today, you’ll make your way to Hokkaido Island via shinkansen (bullet train).
 When you arrive in Hakodate, your leader will guide you on an orientation walk, with a stop at a fish market for lunch.
-It’s famous for its fresh seafood and is a great spot to try some local delicacies like kaisuke (oysters) or kaisendon (seafood donburi).
-Continue to Goryokaku Tower for wonderful views of the national historic site Goryokaku – a star-shaped public park which was once a fort designed to modernise the island’s military defence.
-The evening is free for you to explore Hakodate as you wish – feel free to ask your leader for any restaurant recommendations!
+The market is famous for its fresh seafood and is a great spot to try some local delicacies like kaisuke (oysters) or kaisendon (seafood donburi).
+Continue to Goryokaku Tower for views of the national historic site Goryokaku – a star-shaped public park, which was once a fort designed to modernise the island’s military defence.
+The evening is free for you to explore Hakodate as you wish – ask your leader for the best restaurant recommendations!

 Day 5: Noboribetsu

-Traverse more of Hokkaido today by heading to Noboribetsu by train – a famous onsen (hot spring) town, part of the larger Shikotsu-Toya National Park.
-You’ll go straight to Jigokundani, literally meaning ‘Hell Valley’, this is an apt name for the volcanic activity on display!
-There are nine different types of onsen in Nororibetsu and they’re all powered by the geothermal activity at this volcanic crater.
+Traverse more of Hokkaido today by heading to Noboribetsu by train – a famous onsen (hot spring) town which is part of the larger Shikotsu-Toya National Park.
+You’ll go straight to Jigokudani, literally meaning ‘Hell Valley’ – this is an apt name for the volcanic activity on display!
+There are nine different types of onsen in Noboribetsu and they’re all powered by the geothermal activity at this volcanic crater.
 Tonight, you’ll stay in a ryokan hotel (traditional Japanese inn) that offers a range of onsen baths to try – the perfect chance to soak away your travel fatigue.

 Day 6: Lake Shikotsu

-Pass through rural Hokkaido as you travel to Shikotsuko by train and bus, where you’ll be welcomed by the sight of Lake Shikotsu – a caldera lake formed by volcanic activity.
+Pass through rural Hokkaido as you travel to Lake Shikotsu by train and bus, where you’ll be welcomed by the sight of this majestic caldera lake formed by volcanic activity.
 Cruise along the clear water in the afternoon in a canoe and admire the surrounding forests.
-Shikotsuko is known for its natural beauty and tranquil atmosphere so soak up the calm vibe on the lake.
+Lake Shikotsu is known for its natural beauty and tranquil atmosphere, so soak up the calm vibe as you cruise.
 Return to another ryokan hotel this evening and take advantage once again of the relaxing hot springs.
 Then, tuck into a kaiseki dinner – a traditional Japanese fine dining multi-course experience.

 Day 7: Asahikawa